Here are all the facts and statistics you need to know about the Autodromo Hermanos Rodriguez ahead of the Mexico City Grand Prix!

 So far, 1,418 racing laps have been held at the Autodromo Hermanos Rodriguez since the first championship race here in 1963.

-A World Champion has been crowned as a result of the Mexican Grand Prix five times, including in two of the last three races.
+A World Champion has been crowned as a result of the Mexican Grand Prix five times, including in two of the last four races.
 Lewis Hamilton is the only driver to be crowned champion here twice.
 John Surtees, Denny Hulme and Graham Hill have also claimed title victories at the circuit.

 The Constructors’ Championship has been decided at the Mexican Grand Prix twice.
 Ferrari won in 1964, while Lotus emerged victorious in 1968.